Gl0dny/micromouse-simulator/README.md

    - The robot will navigate through the maze, analyzing sensor data and making movement decisions based solely on internal data.
 The robot's movement will be visualized on the screen.

 **Robot Sensors**
-   - The robot will be equipped with distance sensors (front, left, right) to assess the distance to the nearest wall in those directions.
+   - The robot will be equipped with sensors to allow the micrmouse to make a decision in which direction to move in the next iteration.

 **Navigation Algorithm**
    - The robot will use simple navigation algorithms, such as prioritizing the right or left direction when making movement decisions.